Study Tips for the Certified Medical Assistant (CMA) Exam

 From a professional point of view, earning a degree is one thing, while getting certified is another thing.
 After earning an associate degree to become a medical assistant, the next step is to get certified soon after.
 However, the certification process requires one to take the CMA test offered by the American Association of Medical Assistants.
 Here are some points you should keep in mind while studying for the exam.

 Certified medical assistants are better off than their uncertified counterparts in various ways.
 One of the main areas where your certification will greatly benefit you is in the job market.

 Most medical facilities, physician’s offices, and hospitals tend to give preference to CMAs during employment.
 At the same time, preparing and passing the CMA exam is a good way to prepare to be a competent medical assistant.
-Further, certification has the potential to impact your salary.

 How the Test Works